adsanderson/adamsanderson-blog/src/pages/blog/2019-12-27-modelling-with-statecharts-in-xstate.md

 ---
 templateKey: blog-post
-title: 'Modelling with Statecharts in XState '
+title: "Modelling with Statecharts in XState "
 date: 2019-12-21T14:47:10.233Z
-description: 'or: How I learned to '
+description: "or: How I learned to "
 tags:
   - Statecharts
   - XState
 ---

 In this post we will be looking at a process for modelling behaviour in a statechart.
 The goal of this post is to give you an approach to help ask the questions you need when creating an application and thinking in states, events and transitions.

 We will start with a simple application, that is reasonably complex, realistic, self contained and has options to grow.
 We'll identify some requirements and then start the process of modelling the application.

+As a developer there are a lot of assumptions that are made, consciously and unconsciously.

 ## The problem